eardil/eardil.github.io/_posts/2015-08-22-second-crawl.md

     for n in range(1,N+1):
         K[n-1]=candles(n,M)
 {% endhighlight %}
-For plotting, you ''create'' the plot, then make customizations (like labels and colors), and then you `show` it.
+For plotting, you "create" the plot, then make customizations (like labels and colors), and then you `show` it.

 {% highlight python %}
     plt.plot(K)